apiflask/apiflask/docs/usage.md

 ## Use `@app.input` to validate and deserialize request data

-To validate and deserialize a request body or request query parameters, we need to create a resource schema class first.
+To validate and deserialize a request body or request query parameters, we need to create a data schema class first.
 Think of it as a way to describe the valid incoming data.
-If you already familiar with marshmallow, then you already know how to write a resource schema.
+If you already familiar with marshmallow, then you already know how to write a data schema.

 Here is a simple input schema for a Pet input resource: